emily-gordy/PDO_prediction/README.md

 As above but for analyzing samples where a PDO transition occurs 12-27 months from the input.

-#### Extras for people who scrolled this far
+## Extras for people who scrolled this far

 - Let me know if you have comments on this!
-I want to hear them*
-  * except if they are comments about how my code could be better.
+I want to hear them* *except if they are comments about how my code could be better.
 This code is at its peak as is.
+I will hear no criticism